Second annual SESBC conference

 - Christine Minke, Professor TU Clausthal

-- Tomas Hindsberger, Operational forecasting manager at the Australian Energy Market Operator
+- Magnus Hindsberger, Operational forecasting manager at the Australian Energy Market Operator

 More images from the conference